 This short Northwest 5 days motorbike ride can be good for inexperienced riders if you don’t want to negotiate with traffic between Hanoi and Sapa.
 However, experienced riders may find this not necessary.
 Just make a decision yourself based on your budget, train tickets are not cheap.
+The cheaper version in 4 days and by train just one way is another option.

 Below is a video clip that has some portions of this Northwest 5 days trip.
 In case you want to watch more videos please check our YouTube channel.